Suffix number plates: 1963 to 1983

 - A single letter suffix.
 This would be used to indicate the year of issue, starting with A in 1963.

-1967 had two Suffixes!
+1967 was the first year to have two suffixes.
 “E” was used from January, with “F” introduced in August.